ezgigm/cyberdata_capstone/README.md

 # Facial Detection and Recognition for Security Applications

-# NOTE: This Repo and Readme is IN PROGRESS...
+This project is done by Ali Arefi-Anbarani, Ezgi Gumusbas and Yujin Lee.

 ## Introduction